 1. Study the Word

 As Christians, we know that the best way to deal with conflict is to see what the Bible says about it.

 There are lots of scriptures that teach us how to resolve conflict.

-Take a few minutes to read what God says about conflict and you will be well prepared to confront a festering conflict.
+Take a few minutes to read what God says about conflict; you will be well prepared to confront a festering conflict.

-Not everyone has a natural ability for getting along with others.
+Not everyone has a natural ability to get along with others.

 Help staff understand the importance of the team working toward the common goal.

 Set the expectations for maintaining a healthy workplace by demonstrating healthy communication.